jdangerx/thumper/README.md

 ## todo

-[x] add visual representation of the audio to the clip display [] fix recording time
+[x] add visual representation of the audio to the clip display [x] fix recording time
-[] add notion of pausing (oh! then we don't have to get rid of the requestAnimationFrame) [] playback timeline
+[x] add notion of pausing (oh! then we don't have to get rid of the requestAnimationFrame) [] recording preserves current play state
+[x] play audio again
+[/] pause audio, when paused (on play, figure out where in each buffer we need to start playing from) [] playback timeline
 [] looping
 [] overdubbing